of the Satavahana Dynasty

-Satavahana sculptures remained aniconic till their rule in the 2nd century.
-Primarily the Satavahana style of art and sculpture was dominated by Buddhism.
-But even in the most detailed sculptures Gautama Buddha was not represented in a human form.
-This was a significant feature of the Satavahana sculptures.
+remained iconic till their rule in the 2nd century.
+Primarily the Satavahana style of art and sculpture was dominated by the faith of Buddhism

 is another example of the magnificence of the Satavahana architecture.
 The hall is more than 124 feet long, 46 feet broad and 46 feet high.
 It also marked with construction of the garbhagriha

 .
 Here, along with the doorway, even the elegant chaitya window, encompassing the woodwork of sculptures has remained till today.
 Sculpture of Kanehri has also been modelled on the particular style in which other Satavahana sculptures have been carved out.

 also reflect the features of Satavahana art and architecture.
 The glory of the Satavahanas is, thus, rightly reflected in the tradition of art and architecture.
 In fact in many famous places in Andhra Pradesh

 like Goli, Jaggayapeta, Ghantasala, Bhattiprolu, Amaravati and Nagarjunakonda the remains of Satavahana sculptures have been discovered.
 A large number of Stupas had also been constructed under the regime of the Satavahanara rulers.
 The Bhattiprolu stupa, is a renowned sculptural beauty of the Satavahanas, which is engraved inscriptions in the Brahmi script

 , which is said to be closely associated to the Balinese, Burmese, Javanese, Thai and Indian Tamil